sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/generate/folders.md

 <td>optional; array[folder]</td>

 <td>Generate orders for the given daily plan based on the schedules located in the given folders.
-Depending on the value for "recursive" also in one of the subfolders recursivly.
+Depending on the value for "recursive" also in one of the subfolders recursively.
 </td>
 <td> [{
   <div style="padding-left:10px;">"folder": "/sos",</div>